Sub-Nyquist Sampling of Short Pulses: Gabor windows

 An alternative construction for $\mu\geq 1/2$ was developed in \cite{L09}, \cite{CKK10}.
-The method results in a spline type windows $g(t)$ of any order of smoothness that satisfy the partition of unity criterion.
-The windows and their duals are constructed so that they are supported on $[-1,1]$.
-Using the dilation operator, the windows can be changed to be supported on any symmetric interval.
+The method results in spline type windows $g(t)$ of any order of smoothness that satisfy the partition of unity criterion.
 The constructions are made by counting the number of constraints (in the Ron-Shen duality condition \cite{RS95}, and on the points where continuity/differentiability is required) and then searching for polynomials on $[-1,0]$ and on $[0,1]$ of a matching degree.
-The coefficients in the polynomials are found by Mathematica.
-The author provides many examples of pairs of dual Gabor frames.
 One example is $\widetilde{g}(t)$ supported on $[-2/3,2/3]$ and given by

 that forms a frame with $a=1$ and $b=3/4$.
 It forms a partition of unity with a shift parameter $a=1$, $\sum_{k\in\Z} \widetilde{g}(t-k)=1$.
 The dual window is also supported on $[-2/3,2/3]$ and is given by